harmar14/Server_TG_Bot/README.md

 Telegram bot for remote starting, stopping, restarting and monitoring specific services on Windows server

 Bot menu:
-open_log_dir - Get list of files from log directory check_threads - Check is there are active threads check_engine - Check if Engine service is running start_engine - Start Engine service
+open_log_dir - Get list of files from log directory\n
+check_threads - Check is there are active threads check_engine - Check if Engine service is running start_engine - Start Engine service